Ingefast/small_RNA_analyser/README.md

 ## 1. Quality Control and Adapter Trimming.

 Read quality (fastqc) is assessed before and after adapter trimming (cutadapt).
-Additionaly a size range trimming is performed, typically selecting a population of reads between 18 and 30 nt long.
+Additionaly a size range trimming is performed, e.g. selecting a typical population of reads between 18 and 30 nt long.

 Usage:
 ```
 nohup bash sRNA.Filter.sh
 ```
-A final file with trimmed reads in raw text format is generated (**sample.trimmed.txt**).
+A final file with trimmed sequences in raw text format is generated (**sample.trimmed.txt**).

 ## 2. Removal of structural RNAs
-Trimmed sequences belonging to structural RNAs and 'real' sRNA reads are separated by mapping (bowtie) the reads to a fasta file of only structural RNAs.
-Unmapped reads are considered for downstream analysis and, after a second mapping, only those aligning without mismatches to the genome are kept (**sample.perfect.txt**).
+Trimmed sequences belonging to structural RNAs and 'authentic' sRNA reads are segregated by mapping (bowtie) the reads to a fasta file with structural RNAs.
+Unmapped reads are considered for downstream analysis and, after a second mapping, only those aligning with zero  mismatches to the genome are kept (**sample.perfect.txt**).

 Usage:
 ```